pecknigel/trading-exchange-collaborative-learning/README.md

 Create a service for centrally managing the list of symbols, so that data services can use that as a basis for the data that they generate.
 Include categories and other metadata.

+#### Debug Service Monitor

+Create a tool for debugging that consumes one or more data services and displays their data in real time on a web interface.

 #### Your Own Ideas

 There are so many possibilities for practicing software development with a fake trading exchange system.
 See what you can come up with or discuss it with a mentor.
 Share and discuss your ideas in the comments.